12th March 2018

 ClientEarth chief executive James Thornton said: “This is a huge victory for all defenders of Bialowieza Forest.
 Hundreds of people were heavily engaged in saving this unique, ancient woodland from unthinkable destruction.

 “We warned that the increased logging would breach EU law even before the minister officially authorised it.
 From a legal perspective, the case has been as clear as day from the beginning – it was very obvious that the law was being broken.”

 The judgment is final and the government cannot appeal it.
-Our lawyers are watching to see how the Polish government will act.
-We needed to see concrete action.

 The first step was to reverse the decisions that allowed the logging to begin in the first place.
 In May 2018 the Polish Minister of Environment agreed to repeal one of the two illegal logging permits.
 However, this means that the government only half-complied with the order protecting the forest.